dantrag/spring_simulator/README.md

 # Wax Simulator
-C++-based simulator of 2d spots capable of changing shape via localized melting/cooling.
+C++-based simulator of particle meshes, manipulated by grippers, heaters and other programmable manipulators.

 - [Background](#background)
   * [Settings](#settings)